How Long Can You Stay on Social Security Disability Benefits in Pennsylvania?

 Our Pennsylvania Social Security Disability Attorneys Provide Free Consultations

 The Social Security Disability benefits process is designed to eliminate frivolous claims.
 In doing so, it makes it difficult for people who are disabled to qualify for benefits.
 The SSA continues this process even after individuals are reviewed.
 To keep your benefits, you must comply with any requests from the SSA.
 If you have lost your benefits or believe you might in the near future, contact our Lehigh County disability lawyers immediately.
-Call Young, Marr & Associates at (215) 515-2954.
+Call Young, Marr, Mallis & Associates at (215) 515-2954.